 For our purposes it's easiest to take the approximation path and make our circle's influence fall off with a differentiable function like sigmoid (pictured above) instead of the hard step function.
 The side effect of this is that our circles get a little blurrier.
 We also have to introduce a new "softness" parameter that defines how fast our sigmoid function falls off.

-So for our purposes we can just replace hard conditional in the line: with:
+So for our purposes we can just replace hard conditional in the line:

 Now our renderer is fully differentiable with respect to all the circle parameters.